 Contemporary belief about Sodom is that they were destroyed because they were homosexuals.
 However, here's what Jude said of them:

 Jude 1:7 Even as Sodom and Gomorrha, and the cities about them in like manner, giving themselves over to fornication, and going after strange flesh, are set forth for an example, suffering the vengeance of eternal fire.

 The strange flesh Jude refers to are the fallen angels, of the sort mentioned in Genesis 6:4.
-So apparently the Sodomites had previous experience with these beings, who likely had the same sort of special appearance as these two good angels who were with Abraham.
+The Greek word translated as strange is heteros, which means not of the same nature, form, class, kind, different.
+From this derives the english word 'heterosexual', which means sexually attracted to people of the opposite sex.
+So apparently the Sodomites had had previous experience with these beings and recognized them—just as Abraham did—based on their special appearance.
+This is why they were all excited and gathered at Lot's door, seemingly because they wanted their women to have sex with them for some unknown reason.
 So it is this forbidden intermingling, not homosexuality, which is being described here by Jude.

 And here's what Ezekiel says about them:

 Ezekiel 16:49 Behold, this was the iniquity of thy sister Sodom, pride, fulness of bread, and abundance of idleness was in her and in her daughters, neither did she strengthen the hand of the poor and needy.